 eggs, cheese, and any veggies or meat that you have in the refrigerator.
 Since I make quiche all the time I wanted to make something a bit different but still egg based.
 I decided on an egg tart!

-What’s the difference you might ask?
+Whatโs the difference you might ask?
 In my opinion a tart is flatter then a quiche.
 When I make a

 quiche I have an equal egg to milk ratio when I pour it in the pan.
-With a tart it’s mostly egg and just a little bit of milk to thin it out.
+With a tart itโs mostly egg and just a little bit of milk to thin it out.
 I also tend to use fewer ingredients in a tart then I would a quiche.

-caramelize these onions.
+I could have simply caramelized the onions in oil or butter but instead I used the bacon grease to caramelize these onions.
 I actually think this made them caramelize faster which was nice.
 I added the onions, crumbled bacon, and shredded cheese to the egg mixture then added in a few spices.
 You can use whatever spices are your favorite but I used rosemary and marjoram.

 I baked this all in a tart pan.
-If you don’t have a tart pan you can use a shallow pie pan instead.
-I love
+If you donโt have a tart pan you can use a shallow pie pan instead.
+I love tart pans because you can easily lift the tart out of the pan and seethe gorgeous crust which you canโt do with a pie pan.
+It just makes it a bit prettier.

 This tart is really lovely.
-I sprinkled a bit of cheese and bacon on top before cooking it so it baked up
+I sprinkled a bit of cheese and bacon on top before cooking it so it baked up nicely.
+It was pretty and it tasted great.
+The sweetness of the caramelized onions with the salty bacon and sharpness of the cheese was absolutely delicious.

 Caramelized Onion, Bacon, and Cheddar Tart